Explore-AI/regression-predict-api-template/README.md

 102.165.194.240 - - [08/May/2020 07:31:31] "POST /api_v0.1 HTTP/1.1" 200 -
 ```

 If you are able to see these messages on both the Host and Client, then your API has succesfully been deployed to the Web.
-Snap!
+Snap :zap:!

 ### FAQ